 There is no more water on the earth today than there was hundreds of millions of years ago.
 There is no less either.
 We can't make it or destroy it.

-Of that tiny 2%, some water is perpetually tied up as atmospheric moisture or as frozen saturated soil (permafrost) that we can never use.
+Of that tiny 3%, most of it is perpetually tied up as atmospheric moisture or as frozen saturated soil (permafrost) that we can never use.
 Put another way, if all the world's water were in a one-gallon jug, fresh water wouldn't account for even a teaspoon of it!

 So if the amount of water has remained the same since the beginning of time, what's the problem?